adrianlzt/climber_eye/README.md

-# Climber Eye
+# Crux sync

-Climber Eye is a Flutter application for comparing two videos side-by-side.
+Crux sync is a Flutter application for comparing two videos side-by-side.

 ## Building

 To build the app, you'll need Flutter installed.
 Then, run: